 3. Retirement is not a specific date; it’s a period of time that lasts for several years

 Retirement can last upwards of 20+ years.
 That means when you retire you won’t be withdrawing all your money at the same time.
 Your money still has more time to keep growing.
 You should have an investment strategy in place that transitions to making your investments more conservative as you age.
 This helps you hedge against major losses in a market decline.

 You should (hopefully) be spending less in retirement than you did while working.
 That’s because your kids are out of the house and your mortgage might be paid off.
 So your taxable withdrawals and, in turn, your taxable rate should be lower.

 4. Your money doesn't need to stay in your 401(k) forever

 Most people do not stay at their jobs from when they first graduate college until when they retire.
 A classic example, me!
 I switched jobs four times over an eleven year period before I started working for myself.

 This means that when you leave a job, you can rollover your 401(k) money into an IRA and invest it more cost-effectively (much lower fees) and with more transparency than your employer’s 401(k).
 You are not stuck there forever.

-Question: Should I roll over my current retirement savings to my new employer’s retirement plan?
+Question: Should I roll over my old 401k to my new employer’s retirement plan?

-Yes, you can roll-over your retirement savings from one employer to another if permitted by your new employer.
+Yes, when it comes to what to do with your old 401k, you can roll it over from one employer to another if permitted by your new employer.
 BUT, it’s important to keep in mind that in many instances, employer-sponsored retirement plans can be limited in terms of the options you can invest in.
 They also typically have higher fees.